-Exclusion of countries with strategic deficiencies in their anti-money laundering and antiterrorist financing arrangements.
+Exclusion of countries with strategic deficiencies in their anti-money laundering and antiby 2030: Full exit from unconventional and/or controversial oil and gas exploration and production activities.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. terrorist financing arrangements.